PurpleBooth/git-mit/docs/lints/index.md

 ##### subject-line-not-capitalized

-Detect a subject line that is not capitalised
+Detect a subject line that is not capitalized

 ###### Default status